 Determining the amount of money from your current income to save towards retirement is not an easy thing.
 There are many 'Rules of Thumb' out there and many theories about the amount and percentages of our annual income we should be saving.
 You have probably heard of the 10% rule, the 80% rule, and the 4% rule.
 All these are useful benchmarks that help us determine what we should aim to save for our retirement.
 SmartZone finance enables you to set a good financial target for retirement in this short video.

 There is also the other school of thought that says you should as much as you can.
 This is actually good advice.
 Saving as much as you can should be the goal.
-However, as we'll see in the next chapter, it's not just about saving but investing the savings as well so that they can earn some interest.
+However, as we will see in the next chapter, it's not just about saving but investing the savings as well so that they can earn some interest.
 You can then maximize the compounding power of money.
 The various rules of thumb offer a good benchmark, which you should gauge yourself against.

 However, a retirement calculator that takes care of the numerous variables will help you greatly in determining how much money you should be saving.
 Factors such as your age, inflation, future income, social security benefits, and other important variables.